The Modern Resume Formatting and Design

 What They're Thinking Subconsciously

 Recruiters look at hundreds of resumes daily, and their mental energy quickly runs out.
+Eye-tracking studies cited by Zippia found that hiring managers spend an average of just 6 seconds scanning a resume before deciding whether to keep reading.
 When they see a resume that is hard to read because of faint colors or a messy layout, their brain signals, "This takes too much work."
-Humans naturally avoid hard work.
-If your resume requires extra mental effort, the recruiter might start feeling annoyed, and they connect that feeling to you.
-An accessible, clear design removes this mental work, making the recruiter feel comfortable and more likely to keep reading your qualifications.
+If your resume requires extra mental effort, the recruiter connects that frustration to you.
+An accessible, clear design removes this mental work, making the recruiter feel comfortable and more likely to read through your qualifications.

 2